Collins FSC® Certified Forests

 Not all forests are created equal

-All three Collins forests—Pennsylvania, Almanor, and Lakeview—have been independently certified by Scientific Certification Systems (SCS) in accordance with the principles and criteria of the Forest Stewardship Council (FSC).
+All three Collins forests—Pennsylvania, Almanor, and Lakeview—have been independently certified by SCS Global Services in accordance with the standards and policies of the Forest Stewardship Council® (FSC®).

 A commitment to sustainable forestry

 Collins' vision of sustainability was first articulated in 1940 by the third generation, Truman W. Collins.
 He was half a century ahead of the rest of the forest products industry in implementing sustainable practices to protect the integrity of the total forest ecosystem—an idea almost unheard of at that time.
 Even today, the idea, as well as the practice, remain rarities.